 The Student Experience

-Students who want to get involved in their department may join the Student Occupational Therapy Association (SOTA) or the Recreational Therapy Student Advisory Committee.
-Both organizations provide networking and socializing opportunities for students, as well as hosting professional development and service project events.
+Students who want to get involved in their department may join the Recreational Therapy Student Association (RTSA).
+This organization provides networking and socializing opportunities for students, as well as hosting professional development and service project events.

 Upon graduation, Recreational Therapy students must be licensed by the Department of Professional and Occupational Licensing (DOPL) to practice in the state of Utah.
 Additional national certification as a Certified Therapeutic Recreation Specialist (CTRS) is also required for most recreational therapy positions in Utah and the United States.
-Once licensed, open your own practice, or work with a hospital, clinic, school, or private office to provide recreational therapy to individuals who need it.
+Once licensed, recreational therapists work in hospitals, treatment centers, skilled nursing facilities or community agencies to provide recreational therapy to individuals who need it.